AincradOT/platform/docs/golden-path.md

 * [Terraform state](architecture/state-management.md) can be migrated to different backends ([S3](https://www.terraform.io/docs/language/settings/backends/s3.html), [Azure Storage](https://www.terraform.io/docs/language/settings/backends/azurerm.html), [Terraform Cloud](https://www.terraform.io/cloud)) with minimal changes
 * The folder structure and separation of concerns transfers directly to AWS (replace folders with [OUs](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_ous.html)) or Azure (replace with [management groups](https://docs.microsoft.com/en-us/azure/governance/management-groups/))

-The entire platform can be forked, re-parameterized, and deployed to a new organization in under an hour.
+The entire platform can be forked, re-parameterized, and deployed to a new organization in 2-3 hours.
 This makes the pattern:

 * Easy to replicate for multiple Open Tibia communities
 * Recoverable if starting fresh after a catastrophic failure